-New Year’s resolutions are in full effect and ecommerce trial and subscription businesses are ramping up – new customers are signing up for skin, muscle and diet offers.
+Whether it’s time to work on that Summer beach body, or New Year’s resolutions are yet to be broken, ecommerce trial and subscription businesses are booming during these periods – new customers are signing up for skin, muscle and diet offers.

 That’s great for business.